-- (8) Securities and money market instruments purchased under agreements to resell shall be included in calculations for the issuer limits set out in Section 206 (1) to 3 KAGB, while investment units purchased under agreements to resell shall be included in the investment limits set out in Sections 207 and 210 (3) KAGB. - (9) The limits set out in Sub-sections 1 to 5 and 7 may be exceeded/undershot if this occurs due to changes in the value or the maturity of the assets in the UCITS Fund, as a result of the exercise of conversion, subscription or option rights, or due to a change in the value of the entire UCITS Fund, e.g. where unit certificates are issued or redeemed.
-In such cases, the Company's foremost objective shall be to revert to compliance with the aforementioned restrictions while protecting the interests of the investors. - (10) The limits set out in Sub-section 4 Sentence 3, Sub-section 5 and Sub-section 7 may be exceeded with due regard to the limits set out in Sub-section 1 as a result of the purchase of the assets in question if derivatives are used at the same time in order to ensure that the market risk potential is kept within the limits on the whole. - Derivatives used for these purposes are applied at the delta-weighted value of the respective underlying assets in keeping with the respective arithmetic sign. - (11) No more than 10% of the value of the UCITS Fund may be used to acquire securities and money market instruments of the same issuer and the total value of the securities and money market instruments of these issuers must not exceed 40% of the value of the UCITS Fund.
+- (7) Securities and money market instruments purchased under agreements to resell shall be included in calculations for the issuer limits set out in Section 206 (1) to 3 KAGB, while investment units purchased under agreements to resell shall be included in the investment limits set out in Sections 207 and 210 (3) KAGB. - (8) The limits set out in Sub-sections 1 through 6 may be exceeded/undershot if this occurs due to changes in the value or in the maturity of the assets in the UCITS Fund as a result of the exercise of conversion, subscription and option rights, or due to a change in the value of the entire fund, e.g. where unit certificates are issued or redeemed.
+In such cases, the Company's foremost objective shall be to revert to compliance with the aforementioned restrictions while protecting the interests of the investors. - (9) The limits set out in Sub-section 5 sentence 3 and Sub-section 6 may be exceeded with due regard to the limits set out in Sub-section 1 as a result of the purchase of the assets in question, if derivatives are used at the same time in order to ensure that the market risk potential on the whole is kept within the limits.

+Derivatives used for these purposes are applied at the delta-weighted value of the respective underlying assets in keeping with the respective arithmetic sign.

+(10) No more than 10% of the value of the UCITS Fund may be used to acquire securities and money market instruments of the same issuer and the total value of the securities and money market instruments of these issuers must not exceed 40% of the value of the UCITS Fund.